Skip to main content

 Exercise is a powerful tool for lowering estradiol, primarily through its effects on body composition.
 A well-rounded fitness program should include both cardiovascular and resistance training.
 Cardiovascular exercise, such as brisk walking, running, or cycling, is highly effective for burning calories and creating the energy deficit required for fat loss.
 Consistency is key, with a general recommendation of at least 150 minutes of moderate-intensity cardio per week.

 Resistance training, or weightlifting, is equally important.
 Building and maintaining muscle mass increases the body’s resting metabolic rate, meaning more calories are burned throughout the day, even at rest.
 This makes it easier to lose body fat and keep it off.
-Furthermore, has been shown to support healthy testosterone levels, further enhancing the benefits of TRT.
+Furthermore, resistance training has been shown to support healthy testosterone levels, further enhancing the benefits of TRT.

 A combination of these two exercise modalities provides a potent stimulus for improving body composition, which directly translates to better control over the conversion of testosterone to estradiol.
 The focus should be on progressive improvement and consistency rather than extreme, unsustainable efforts.